Vaganza: Live performances and break-up (1998)

 The album went largely unnoticed upon release, with the small reception that greeted it being mixed-to-favorable.

-During the summer of 1998 the pair assembled a 10-piece live band, "in special costume," featuring such well-regarded players as saxophonist Baron Raymonde, drummer Zach Danziger, and John Kimbrough of the rock band, Walt Mink.
+During the summer of 1998 the pair assembled a 10-piece live band featuring such well-regarded players as saxophonist Baron Raymonde, drummer Zach Danziger, and John Kimbrough of the rock band, Walt Mink.

 The ensemble performed a number of shows in the New York City area, to strong attendance and generally favorable, regular write-ups in the city's various arts weeklies of the era (such as, Village Voice, New York Press, and Time Out New York, the last of whose kind words were surprising, as they had earlier published a memorably scathing review of the album).

+Regarding their live performances, Lyndsey Parker wrote (from the above-referenced 1998 interview):